 Join our tour at home

-You will get some idea of what it actually looks like in Tokyo and how you can enjoy the city while you are at home.
-Don’t you think this is a fun way to prepare your future trip?
+In 1 hour you will get an idea of what it actually looks like in Tokyo and how you can enjoy the city, while you are at home.
+A fun way to prepare your future trip!

 ・Tsukiji fish market